Opening a Spanish Bank Account

 - You want Bizum — Spain’s peer-to-peer payment app, used for splitting dinners, paying landlords, tipping babysitters.
 Only works with Spanish IBANs.
 You’ll want it once you’ve been here three months.

-## Which Spanish bank
+Which Spanish bank should I pick?

 For everyday banking with minimal friction: